 - Retroactive Registration

-- Determine your first day to register by using the Registration Calendar application on eLion, checking page 1 of your degree audit, or consulting the Registration Timetable.
+- Determine your first day to register by using the Registration Calendar application on eLion, checking your degree audit (see section 2 of this sample degree audit), or consulting the Registration Timetable.

 - Prior to your first day to register, prepare to meet with an academic adviser by reading Considerations When Planning a Schedule.